 Getting Around Cheap By Train

-There are no trains in Central America.
+Besides a few isolated tourist trains, there are no trains in Central America.
 It’s not an option!

 How Long Does It Take to Get Around Central America?